AnushkaBhatnagar/Hype/README.md

 2. Click on an event to view detailed information.
 3. Use the navigation menu to access past events or view events by specific clubs/committees.
 4. On the day of the event the page greets the user with a confetti animation
-5. To add a new event, log in as an committee administrator and navigate to the admin panel.
+5. To add a new event, log in as a committee administrator and navigate to the admin panel.
 6. In the admin panel, you can add, delete, or edit event details.
 7. Subevents or additional event-related information can be included when adding or editing an event.
 8. Fill in email details to recieve updates via Newsletters